the-game-bureau/WordFleet/src/html/rules.md

 Before deploying, both commanders must agree on **one** method:
 - **Auto-Generated:** Use the pre-selected words printed on your tracker
-- **Choose Your Own:** Select your own words following ship size requirements
+- **Choose Your Own:** Select your own words following word-ship size requirements

 > **Important:** Both players must use the same method—no mixing allowed!